nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The parser class is responsible for parsing the user's input commands and returning the appropriate command object.
-The commands that the parser class will initialise are ListPuCommand(), ListCurrentCommand(modules), prepareListPuModulesCommand(userCommandSecondKeyword, universities), ExitCommand(), prepareAddModuleCommand(storage, userCommandSecondKeyword, puModules, universities), DeleteModuleCommand(storage, indexToRemove, modules), and HelpCommand().
+The commands that the parser class will initialise are ListPuCommand(), ListCurrentCommand(modules), prepareListPuModulesCommand(userCommandSecondKeyword, universities), ExitCommand(), prepareAddModuleCommand(moduleStorage, userCommandSecondKeyword, puModules, universities), DeleteModuleCommand(moduleStorage, indexToRemove, modules), and HelpCommand().
 The parser class will handle error checking by throwing InvalidCommandException if the user's input command does not match the specified format.

 The following class diagrams illustrates the relationship between the Parser class and the Command classes.